Updated on 2 April 2021

-Cherbourg, one of France’s great Channel ports, is closely linked to French naval history, and to transatlantic adventures – the Titanic even made its final stop here on its fateful journey, as recalled at the Cité de la Mer, one of the port’s main tourist attractions.
+Cherbourg, one of France’s great Channel ports, is closely linked to French naval history, and to transatlantic adventures – the Titanic even made its final stop here on its fateful journey, as recalled at the Cité de la Mer, one of the port town’s main tourist attractions.

-A maritime city and ONE OF FRANCE’S GREATest PORTS
+A maritime town and ONE OF FRANCE’S GREATest PORTS

 Cherbourg prides itself on a vibrant local lifestyle and culture with its Italian-style theater, art and history museums, its basilica, the Ravalet castle and, of course, the Cité de la Mer.
 Set on the green slopes of the Cotentin, the city hosts the second largest artificial harbour in the world, part of the legacy of the 18th century.

 Cité de la Mer: set in the spacious former Art Deco transatlantic terminal building (Gare Maritime) where ocean liner passengers embarked and disembarked, this major museum opened in 2002 and offers a wide variety of themed areas.
 There are parts dedicated to underwater exploration, aquariums full of sea creatures, and an exhibition devoted to the Titanic.
 The topic of immigration from Cherbourg is also covered.
 The highlight for many visitors is boarding the disused French nuclear submarine, Le Redoutable, which is the world’s largest submarine open to the public.

 the TRANSATLANTIC TERMINAL REMAINS THE MOST STRIKING example OF ART DECO aRCHITECTURE in THE INTER-WAR PERIOD